 AcuRelax Treatment for Stress

 These sessions were created in response to clients’ need for a soothing treatment to calm the nervous system, quiet the mind and allow the body to soften and unwind.
-A customized blend of organic essential oils is created for you and applied to back, arms, legs, neck and shoulders.
+Begin with acupressure massage to the back with your bespoke organic essential oils blend.
 Next, acupuncture for your specific stress symptoms (tension, racing mind, digestive discomfort, insomnia etc).
-Deep, gentle neck stretches end your experience and leave you feeling calm and centred.
+Deep, gentle neck stretches complete your experience and leave you feeling calm and centred.
 Highly recommended for stressful times, or as a self-care gift to yourself any time.

 A gentle suction is created using a glass or silicone cup, allowing the pressure to come off underlying tissues.
 Cupping is very relaxing and helpful for muscle pain, tendonitis and other concerns.